 This option is used to report on the size of the access token of the selected security principals in the specified domain or OU.
-It shows an estimate of the number of SIDs that will be added to a user's or computer's access token when they authenticate against the the domain.
-The Base DN defined the start point for the search, if left blank, the entire directory is searched.
-There are also a number of options that can be used to limit the items that are returned, by default only the the top 100 entries are displayed, however this can be changed.
+It shows an estimate of the number of SIDs that will be added to a user's or computer's access token when they authenticate against the domain, based on the TokenGroup attribute.
+The Base DN defined the starting point for the search, if it’s left blank, the entire directory is searched.
+There are also a number of options that can be used to limit the items that are returned, by default only the top 100 entries are displayed, however this can be changed.

 Limiting the search to only Groups is a method to determine if there are any groups which have a high number of nested groups, which could impact the size of a user's access token if users are added to the group.

-Background: Windows use a buffer to hold the user's access access token, the size of this buffer varies in size between different versions of Windows, see: http://support.microsoft.com/kb/327825.
-While you can increase the size of the token supported by the OS, there is no way to increase the maximum size supported by IIS prior to version 6.
-User who is a member of 100+ groups thy may experience intermittent access to resources, over 300 they will have IIS\Sharepoint issues, over 1015 and the user will not be able to logon.
-The use of SID History for migration or consolidations only makes the token size issue worse.
+Background: Windows uses a static buffer to hold the user's access token, the size of this buffer varies in size depending on the versions of Windows, see: http://support.microsoft.com/kb/327825.
+While you can increase the size of the access token supported by the OS, there is no method to increase the maximum size supported by IIS prior to version 6.
+A user who is a member of 100+ groups they may experience intermittent access to resources hosted in IIS, over 300 they will have IIS\Sharepoint issues, over 1015 and the user will not be able to logon.
+The use of SID History for migration or consolidations only makes the access token size issue worse.
 This is quite a good white paper on the issue http://www.giac.org/paper/gsec/5111/kerberos-access-token-limitations/104962